Oregon Secretary of State

 The office handles client complaints related to ODHS services.
 It operates independently in investigations and reports directly to the governor by providing a quarterly report on the status of the complaints.
 Office staff works closely with field and central office staff, program staff, the Office of the Governor, key stakeholders and the ODHS Director’s Office.

-Aging and People with Disabilities Division
+Aging and People with Disabilities, Office of

 Address: 500 Summer St. NE, E02, Salem 97301